 Teachers make course placement recommendations based upon their knowledge of the student's achievement, academic strength, and motivation.
-When aspirations of students and caregivers conflict with the professional recommendations of the teachers, there is a process for appealing the teacher's recommendation.
-Caregivers are encouraged to first have a conversation with the recommending teacher first before initiating this process.
+On occasion, when aspirations of students and caregivers conflict with the professional recommendations of the teachers, there is a process for appealing the teacher's recommendation.
+In these cases, students are encouraged to have conversations first with their teacher and then school counselor about potentially overriding these recommendations.
+In addition, ε caregivers are encouraged to first have a conversation with the recommending teacher first before initiating this process.